 Becoming a Manager with Girl Guides

 By becoming a Manager with Girl Guides you are joining Australia’s largest volunteer-based organisation for girls and young women.
-You are part of a family of 30,000 members in Australia with girls and young women participating in every State and Territory, in rural and urban settings, learning new skills, building friendships and having fun and adventure along the way.
-Of our 30,000 members, 8,000 are adult members, either directly working with girls, or like you, working closely with adults to provide the infrastructure and back-up behind the scenes.
+You are part of a family of 30,000 members in Australia with girls and young women participating in every State and Territory, in rural and urban settings, learning new skills, building friendships, and having fun and adventure along the way.

 Girl Guides deliver a service to the community in the form of non-formal learning to girls and young women through the “Girl Guide and Girl Scout Method”.
 It is a specific type of learning based on a set of principles and values that were first established in 1909.

-Standing the test of time, the method is defined as by the World Association of Girl Guide and Girl Scouts as: Baden Powell Quote
+Standing the test of time, the method is defined by the World Association of Girl Guides and Girl Scouts as:

 • Learning in small groups to support each other, negotiate, make democratic decisions, assert our needs, solve problems together, take the lead